-One of the hottest catchphrases these days is the term, “fake it until you make it.”
+One of the hottest catchphrases these days is the term, “faking it until you make it.”
 Despite its popularity, some people believe the saying is all about being an imposter.
 That couldn’t be further from the truth.

 “Faking it until you make it,” is not about trying to bluff your way through a situation for which you are not prepared.
 There is a scientific, biological basis showing “faking it” can help give you the confidence that you need to keep pushing forward and achieve your goals.